aibarrola/InterestMatcher/README.md

 __Challenges__: We had to figure out the best algorithm or data structure that best fits our model.
 We narrowed it down between: Radix sort, Priority Queue using heaps, and Bipartite matching algorithm.
 We decided with Radix sort because it has a time complexity of O(n) and it works with our model since it will always be a fixed number of bigs/littles.
 However, it takes more memory.

-__Personal Impact__: Increased accuracy of compatibilities by 10% by adding a dynamic factor to the algorithm Created the algorithm and point system that would determine compatibility between a big and little based on interests
+__Personal Impact__: Integrated Google Drive API to read user’s input from Google Sheets.
+Created and optimized algorithm by 10% to better determine compatibility based on interests

 ## Installments
 ```